HoAdrian/BlackJack/README.md

 # BlackJack
 RL for black jack from scratch.
+Just for fun.
 The code uses Q-Learning.
 The only actions availble are "hit" and "stand" for simplicity.

 ## Example outputs
 The following are outcomes after training for 100000 episodes.
 In the last 10000 epsiodes, the Q-Learning agent lost 49.9% of the epsidoes.